junaidbhura/composer-wp-pro-plugins/README.md

 ### WPML Add-Ons

+You can use any WPML add-on by simply adding it's slug like so:

+`junaidbhura/wpml-<addon-slug>`

-The following WPML plugins and add-ons are supported:
+The following add-ons are supported:

 * `junaidbhura/wpml-acfml`
 * `junaidbhura/wpml-all-import`